cdelahousse/Corkboard/README.md

 # Corkboard
-Generic notes on a wall framework
+A generic card wall framework.

 ## What is Corkboard?
 Kan Ban boards, agile card walls, affinity diagrams, etc. are all